cog-isa/htm-rl/htm_rl/htm_rl/README.md

 State SDR encoder

-- for the most simple MDP environments we use integer encoding
+- For the most simple MDP environments we use integer encoding
   - because it's very good for debugging
-- for complex environments encoding states [or observations] becomes tricky
+- For complex environments encoding states [or observations] becomes tricky
-  - of course, you still can enumerate all possible states and use Integer SDR encoder
+  - Of course, you still can enumerate all possible states and use Integer SDR encoder
-  - but the number of all possible states grows very fast
+  - But the number of all possible states grows very fast
     - so in practice it works well only for small environments
-  - also Integer SDR encoder cut out information about states similarity
+  - Also Integer SDR encoder cut out information about states similarity
-- one possible solution is to encode every pixel [or grid cell] separately then concatenate results
+- One possible solution is to encode every pixel [or grid cell] separately then concatenate results
-  - it preserves information about similarity between states
+  - It preserves information about similarity between states

 ## Planning